Your Healthy Skin is Our Priority

 Medical Dermatology Services

-Our board-certified dermatologists provide the highest quality of care with the expertise that guarantees an exceptional patient experience.
+Our board-certified dermatologists provide comprehensive, quality skincare for all ages and skin types.
 The physicians and staff at Lupton Dermatology and Skin Care Center specialize in diagnosing, managing, and treating skin, hair, and nail conditions for all ages.
 From routine checkups to skin cancer treatments, Lupton Dermatology and Skin Care Center is equipped to handle all your dermatologic needs.

 Common medical treatments we care for include: